Haematology – pathology

 Specialist haematology treatment and nursing services

 We provide a huge range of specialist services, with a particular focus on haematological malignancies and cancers that affect the blood and bone marrow, like leukaemia.
-Each member of our internationally-known haematology team at the Royal Free is actively engaged in research so we can also offer clinical trials for patients who may benefit from a new or pioneering treatment.
+Each member of our internationally-known haematology team at the Royal Free Hospital is actively engaged in research so we can also offer clinical trials for patients who may benefit from a new or pioneering treatment.

-We run separate malignant and non-malignant clinics on both the Barnet and Chase Farm sites every week and a dedicated ‘new patient’ clinic at both sites.
+We run separate malignant and non-malignant clinics on both the Barnet Hospital and Chase Farm Hospital every week and a dedicated ‘new patient’ clinic at both sites.